top of page

 Artist Statement

-Many of my designs are heavily reliant on texture, the idea of precious versus non-precious objects, and values regarding sacred and profane.
-By taking a non-precious object like plastic eyelashes and setting or casting them in silver, I convert something cheap and commercial into something with inherent material value and aesthetic beauty.
-A simple transformation of material and context forces the viewer to look beyond the superficial and the obvious qualities of a particular object.
+Many of my designs are rooted in traditional metalsmithing and rely heavily on texture, the contrast between precious and non-precious objects, and the tension between sacred and profane.
+By taking non-precious items—such as plastic eyelashes or botanicals—and casting or setting them in silver, I transform something cheap and commercial into something with intrinsic material value and aesthetic significance.
+This shift in material and context challenges the viewer to look beyond the superficial and reassess the inherent qualities of the object.

 bottom of page